nicusX/kotlin-event-sourcing-example/README.md

 To allow mocking non-open classes, the Mockito `mock-maker-inline` has been enabled.
 See https://antonioleiva.com/mockito-2-kotlin/

 Apologies for the style of the code.
-The original SimpleCQRS example is old-fashioned OOP, everything is mutable and (ab)use of inheritance a lot.
+The original SimpleCQRS example is old-fashioned OOP, everything is mutable, imperative and (ab)uses of inheritance.
-This does not fit well with a more functional approach.
 I am improving some aspects but I do not want to diverge too much from the original design.